Dynamics of groups of automorphisms of character varieties and Fatou/Julia decomposition for Painlev\'e 6: Dynamics near infinity

 The last claim can be proved as follows.
 The germ of $\overline{f}_{A,B,C,D}$ is a rigid, reducible, super-attracting germ in the sense of \cite{Favre} (cf. \cite{cantat-1}).
 It actually falls in the ``class 6'' of the classification provided in \cite{Favre} and hence it is conjugate to a monomial map, owing to results of Dloussky and Favre.
 Since the monomial map does not depend on the parameters, the claim follows from checking directly in the argument of \cite{Favre} that the conjugating map depends continuously on the initial map. \end{proof}

 As a consequence of Proposition~\ref{fixedpoints_remainincompactparts}, we also obtain the following result (cf. Lemma~16 from~\cite{IU_ERGODIC}).

-\begin{corollary} For every choice of the parameters $(A,B,C,D) \in \C^4$ and every hyperbolic element in $\Gamma$, all the fixed points of the resulting (hyperbolic) map $f_{A,B,C,D}$ are isolated. \end{corollary}
+\begin{corollary} For every choice of the parameters $(A,B,C,D) \in \C^4$ and every hyperbolic element in $\AUTOGROUP$, all the fixed points of the resulting (hyperbolic) map $f_{A,B,C,D}$ are isolated. \end{corollary}

 \begin{proof} As a composition of the algebraic maps $g_x$, $g_y$, and $g_z$, $f_{A,B,C,D}$ is itself an algebraic map from $\C^3$ to $\C^3$.
 Thus the set of its fixed points is an algebraic set of $\C^3$ so that its intersection with $S_{A,B,C,D}$ is an algebraic subset of $S_{A,B,C,D}$.
-If the latter set is not constituted by isolated points, then it must contain a curve $\mathcal{C}$ (as already seen it cannot coincide with all of $S_{A,B,C,D}$).
-However, by the maximum principle, the $\mathcal{C}$ must accumulate on $\Delta_{\infty}$ and this contradicts Proposition~\ref{fixedpoints_remainincompactparts}. \end{proof}
+Since this set is compact (Lemma \ref{fixedpoints_remainincompactparts}) is must be finite. \end{proof}

-The remainder of this section will be devoted to the proof of Lemma~\ref{LEM:ESCAPE_TO_INFINITY} below which is crucial for the understanding of the structure of unbounded Fatou components as it will be seen later on.
+The remainder of this section will be devoted to the proof of Lemma~\ref{LEM:ESCAPE_TO_INFINITY} below which is crucial for understanding the structure of unbounded Fatou components as will be seen later on.

 We resume the terminology used at the beginning of the section.
 Thus $(X:Y:Z:W)$ are homogeneous coordinates on $\mathbb{CP}^3$.
 For any $A,B,C,D$, the surface $\overline{S} = \overline{S}_{A,B,C,D}$ is tangent to the hyperplane at infinity at each of the vertices $v_1, v_2,$ and $v_3$ of $\Delta_\infty$.
 Again, near, say $v_1$, we can use the affine coordinates $(Y/X,Z/X,W/X)$ on $\mathbb{CP}^3$ and express the surface so that $W/X$ is a holomorphic function of $(Y/X,Z/X)$.
 Similar descriptions apply to the other two vertices, and the resulting coordinates were called ``standard coordinates'' around the vertices in question.